awwx/ar/readme.md

 modified from Arc.

 Ail is a terrible language for *writing* code in.
-It is like assembly language or bytecode: it's something you'd rather have generated for you.
+It is like assembly language or bytecode: it's something you'd really rather have generated *for* you.

-Ail can also be used to access Racket from Arc, though it doesn't by itself provide a convenient way to do that.
-However, a more friendly interface could be built that used Ail internally.
+Ail can also be used to access Racket from Arc, though it's not a very convenient way to do that.
+However, a more friendly interface from Arc to Racket could probably be built that used Ail internally, or at least used a few calls to `ail-code` to get going.

 Ail details: